 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

-A: My Laptop, my apogee one, a guitar, and a controller.
+A: My Laptop, my Apogee Duet, a guitar, and a controller.
 (Hmmm that's 4 ) Well I really wouldn't need much else.

 Q: What are you working on at the moment?

 A: Production: taking stuff from Demos to fully recorded and produced tracks.